Skip to Main Content

 AI image generation tools

 • Midjourney.
 Midjourney is one of the most popular AI image generators.
-Access is through the Discord app.
+Access is through the web or the Discord app.
 The dataset(s) used to train this tool is not transparent, however Midjourney has been known to use the LAION dataset in the past.
 The LAION dataset uses copyrighted material.

 Tools and resources for artists